bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 **Could we restore an entire BigchainDB database using client-saved blocks and votes?**

 Yes, in principle, but it would be difficult to know if you've recovered every block and vote.
 Votes link to the block they're voting on and to the previous block, so one could detect some missing blocks.
 It would be difficult to know if you've recovered all the votes.

+## Backup by Copying RethinkDB Data Files

+It's _possible_ to back up a BigchainDB database by creating a point-in-tim copy of the RethinkDB data files (on all nodes, at roughly the same time).
+It's not a very practical approach to backup: the resulting set of files will be much larger (collectively) than what one would get using `rethinkdb dump`, and there are no guarantees on how consistent that data will be, especially for recently-written data.

+If you're curious about what's involved, see the [MongoDB documentation about "Backup by Copying Underlying Data Files"](https://docs.mongodb.com/manual/core/backups/#backup-with-file-copies).
+(Yes, that's documentation for MongoDB, but the principles are the same.)

 ## Incremental or Continuous Backup